 WHISTLESTOP HIGH TEA

 Held in May each year, as part of the Feast High Country Festival, the Whistlestop High Tea is the perfect opportunity to take a ride along the High Country Rail Trail.
 The 24km return ride is dotted with high-tea pit stops and incredible views.
 Details of the next event are coming soon!

-For those who like to reward the end of a tough climb, set your sites on Shelley Station, Victoria's highest railway station.
+At the end of a tough climb, Shelley Station is (was) Victoria's highest railway station.
 Catch your breath, take in the views and roll on down towards Corryong.